MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 test24      33dd33dd-ee44-ff55-aa66-77bb77bb77bb test24       desc4       {Unified, DynamicMembership}
 ```

-After identifying the group to restore, use the [Restore-EntraDeletedDirectoryObject](/powershell/module/microsoft.graph.entra/restore-entradeleteddirectoryobject) cmdlet with the -Id parameter to specify the object ID of the deleted group.
+After identifying the group to restore, use the [Restore-EntraDeletedDirectoryObject](/powershell/module/microsoft.graph.entra/restore-entradeleteddirectoryobject) cmdlet with the `-Id` parameter to specify the object ID of the deleted group.

 ```powershell
 Connect-Entra -Scopes 'Group.ReadWrite.All'
 $group = Get-EntraDeletedGroup -Filter "displayName eq 'test21'" Restore-EntraDeletedDirectoryObject -Id $group.Id
 ```

+The output shows the group ID and the deleted date and time as empty, indicating that the group has been restored.

 ```Output
 Id                                   DeletedDateTime